esyede/rakit/packages/docs/data/lottery.md

 <a id="basic-knowledge"></a>
 ## Basic Knowledge

-The `Lottery` class allows you to run callbacks probabilistically based on specified odds.
-This class is very useful for implementing feature flags, A/B testing, or other random events in your application.
+`Lottery` runs a callback on given odds: feature flags, A/B tests, or any other chance-driven branch.

 <a id="creating-instance"></a>
 ## Creating Instance

-You can create a `Lottery` instance in several ways:
+Several ways to build one:

 ```php
 use System\Lottery;